AlexRed29/GTASymlinkGenerator/README.md

 **Of course it does!** For our good luck we can install some "Total Conversion" mods on a "GTA Symlink". <br>

 **Mainly they are mods that do not modify any original file, or that only change the ***"Main.scm"***:** <br>
--San Andreas Multiplayer (SA-MP)
+- San Andreas Multiplayer (SA-MP)
 - Tenpenny Stories (Modloader)
 - Great Theft Car (Modloader)
--Liberty Extended
+- Liberty Extended
--Vice Extended
+- Vice Extended

-And fortunately many mods were officially/unofficially updated to be installed by Modloader! <br>
+<br> And fortunately many mods were officially/unofficially updated to be installed by Modloader! <br>
 These mods are known as **"Repack"** or **"Modloader Support"**! <br>

-Examples of these mods are: <br>
+**Examples of these mods are:** <br>
 - Things To Do In San Andreas (TTDISA OV)
 - GTA Gostown Paradise (Modloader REPACK)
 - GTA Alien City (Modloader Support)